ehimen-io/ehimen-io/README.md

-- 👋 Hi, I am Owens Ehimen, I am a Java Developer based in Mississauga, Canada and I love to write and talk code
+- 👋 Hi, I am Owens Ehimen, I am a 4th year Computer Engineering student based in Mississauga, Canada and I love to write and talk code
-- 👀 I’m interested in building full-stack applications with JavaScript and Java
+- 👀 I’m interested in learning how to build web applications with Java and Python
-- 🌱 I’m currently learning Spring MVC and how to automate tasks with Java
+- 🌱 I’m currently re-learning Python in 100 days, so stay tuned!
-- 💞️ I’m looking to collaborate on any web application that involves music.
-Seriously, anything!!
+- 💞️ I’m looking to collaborate on any project.
+I love learning and I want to experience all paradigms of software development
-- 📫 How to reach me: My email @ oehim101@gmail.com or follow my twitter @lostprofessor_
+- 📫 How to reach me: My email @ oehim101@gmail.com or follow my twitter @ehimen_io

 <!---
 thelostprofessor/thelostprofessor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.